Is nausea during pregnancy a good sign?

 Answer From Mary Marnach, M.D.

 Nausea during early pregnancy, also called morning sickness, might be a good sign.
-Studies have shown that women with nausea and vomiting during the first trimester have a lower risk of miscarriage than do women without these symptoms.
+Studies have shown that pregnant people with nausea and vomiting during the first trimester have a lower risk of miscarriage than do pregnant people without these symptoms.

-Keep in mind, however, that a lack of nausea and vomiting during pregnancy isn't cause for concern.
-Some women with healthy pregnancies never experience morning sickness.
+It's important to keep in mind, too, that not having nausea and vomiting during pregnancy usually isn't cause for concern.
+Many people have healthy pregnancies without morning sickness.

 With